bin456789/reinstall/README.en.md

 - `--ssh-key KEY` Set up SSH login public key, [formatted as follows](#--ssh-key).
 When using public key, password is empty.
 - `--ssh-port PORT` Change the SSH port (for log observation during installation and for the new system)
 - `--web-port PORT` Change the Web port (for log observation during installation only)
-- `--frpc-toml PATH` Add frpc for intranet tunneling.
-Parameter can be local filepath or HTTP URL
+- `--frpc-config PATH` Add frpc for intranet tunneling.
+Parameter can be local filepath or HTTP URL of the configuration file.
 - `--hold 1` Reboot only into install environment, without running installer, only for SSH connect to test network connection.
 - `--hold 2` Prevent reboot after installation completes, allowing SSH login to modify system content; the system is mounted at `/target` for Debian/Kali and `/os` for other distros.